CliMA/ClimaCoupler.jl/docs/src/boundary_conditions_doc.md

 - `Impenetrable()`:
     - no normal component of mass flux, which means $u$ at $bc$:
         $u_{bc} = \vec{u}^- - (\hat{n} \cdot u^-) \hat{n}$
-    - Inconjunction with *CentralNumericalFlux* at the boundary, this can be imposed via the ghost state as:
+    - In conjunction with *CentralNumericalFlux* at the boundary, this can be imposed via the ghost state as:

             # use CentralNumericalFlux with this reflective ghost state  ​
             function atmos_momentum_boundary_state!(_...)